- dollar (n.)

 - 1550s, from Low German daler, from German taler (1530s, later thaler), abbreviation of Joachimstaler, literally "(gulden) of Joachimstal," coin minted 1519 from silver from mine opened 1516 near Joachimstal, town in Erzgebirge Mountains in northwest Bohemia.
 German Tal is cognate with English dale.

 The thaler was a large silver coin of varying value in the German states; from 17c. it was the more-or-less standardized coin of northern Germany (as opposed to the southern gulden).
 It also served as a currency unit in Denmark and Sweden (and later was a unit of the German monetary union of 1857-73 equal to three marks).
 English colonists in America used the word in reference to Spanish pieces of eight.
-Due to extensive trade with the Spanish Indies and the proximity of Spanish colonies along the Gulf Coast, the Spanish dollar was probably the coin most familiar in the American colonies and the closest thing to a standard in all of them; it was used in the government's records of public debt and expenditures; it had the added advantage of not being British.
-The Continental Congress in 1786 adopted dollar as a unit when it set up the modern U.S. currency system, which was based on the suggestion of Gouverneur Morris (1782) as modified by Thomas Jefferson.
-None were circulated until 1794 .
+Due to extensive trade with the Spanish Indies and the proximity of Spanish colonies along the Gulf Coast, the Spanish "dollar" probably was the coin most familiar in the American colonies and the closest thing to a standard in all of them.
+It had the added advantage of not being British.
+It was used in the government's records of public debt and expenditures, and the Continental Congress in 1786 adopted dollar as a unit when it set up the modern U.S. currency system, which was based on the suggestion of Gouverneur Morris (1782) as modified by Thomas Jefferson.
+None were circulated until 1794.

 When William M. Evarts was Secretary of State he accompanied Lord Coleridge on an excursion to Mount Vernon.
 Coleridge remarked that he had heard it said that Washington, standing on the lawn, could throw a dollar clear across the Potomac.
 Mr. Evarts explained that a dollar would go further in those days than now.
 [Walsh]

 Phrase dollars to doughnuts attested from 1890; dollar diplomacy is from 1910.
 The dollar sign ($) is said to derive from the image of the Pillars of Hercules, stamped with a scroll, on the Spanish piece of eight.
 However, according to the Bureau of Engraving and Printing of the U.S. Department of the Treasury: